dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 * The <xref:Microsoft.CodeAnalysis.SyntaxTree?displayProperty=nameWithType> class, an instance of which represents an entire parse tree. <xref:Microsoft.CodeAnalysis.SyntaxTree> is an abstract class that has language-specific derivatives.
 You use the parse methods of the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxTree?displayProperty=nameWithType> (or <xref:Microsoft.CodeAnalysis.VisualBasic.VisualBasicSyntaxTree?displayProperty=nameWithType>) class to parse text in C# or VB.
 * The <xref:Microsoft.CodeAnalysis.SyntaxNode?displayProperty=nameWithType> class, instances of which represent syntactic constructs such as declarations, statements, clauses, and expressions.
 * The <xref:Microsoft.CodeAnalysis.SyntaxToken?displayProperty=nameWithType> structure, which represents an individual keyword, identifier, operator, or punctuation.
-* And lastly the <xref:Microsoft.CodeAnalysis.SyntaxTrivia?displayProperty=nameWithType> structure, which represents syntactically insignificant bits of information such as the whitespace between tokens, preprocessing directives, and comments.
+* And lastly the <xref:Microsoft.CodeAnalysis.SyntaxTrivia?displayProperty=nameWithType> structure, which represents syntactically insignificant bits of information such as the white space between tokens, preprocessing directives, and comments.

 Trivia, tokens, and nodes are composed hierarchically to form a tree that completely represents everything in a fragment of Visual Basic or C# code.
 You can see this structure using the **Syntax Visualizer** window.
 In Visual Studio, choose **View** > **Other Windows** > **Syntax Visualizer**.
 For example, the preceding C# source file examined using the **Syntax Visualizer** looks like the following figure:

 **SyntaxNode**: Blue | **SyntaxToken**: Green | **SyntaxTrivia**: Red
 ![C# Code File](media/walkthrough-csharp-syntax-figure1.png)

-By navigating this tree structure, you can find any statement, expression, token, or bit of whitespace in a code file.
+By navigating this tree structure, you can find any statement, expression, token, or bit of white space in a code file.

 While you can find anything in a code file using the Syntax APIs, most scenarios involve examining small snippets of code, or searching for particular statements or fragments.
 The two examples that follow show typical uses to browse the structure of code, or search for single statements.